DiarmuidEnright/DiarmuidEnright/README.md

 ## Hello there 👋

-Hello!
 I'm Diarmuid, a passionate Data Science student with a strong background in avionics software and a keen interest in leveraging machine learning to solve real-world problems.

 ## About Me